I am a PhD student in Economics at Aalto University and Helsinki GSE.

 JOB MARKET PAPER

-Abstract: Can women truly “have it all” — an ambitious career, partner, and children — or are trade-offs inevitable?
-I investigate this question among patent inventors, a group characterized by lucrative careers, directly observable productivity through patent filings, and a stark underrepresentation of women.
-My analysis draws on Finnish register data linked to patent records and a matched-control event-study design.
-I show that the financial returns to patenting are broadly similar across genders in absolute terms, and even larger for women in relative terms.
-Yet, the family-related costs fall disproportionately on women.
-Female inventors delay childbearing during the intensive period preceding their first patent filing, and the delay is associated with a long-lasting gap in cumulative fertility.
-This delaying behavior is consistent with the large, persistent decline in female inventors’ productivity after their first childbirth.
-By contrast, male inventors show no evidence of career–family trade-offs.
-My findings suggest that the larger career trade-offs, rather than weaker financial incentives, help explain women’s underrepresentation in innovation.
+Abstract: Can women truly “have it all” — an ambitious and lucrative career, partner, and children — or are trade-offs inevitable?
+I examine this question among patent inventors, a group characterized by a stark underrepresentation of women, using patent records linked to Finnish register data and a matched-control event-study design.
+I find that the monetary returns to inventors are broadly similar across genders in absolute terms, and even larger for women in relative terms.
+Yet, the family-related costs of inventor careers fall disproportionately on women, taking the form of delayed childbearing, a long-lasting gap in cumulative fertility, and a substantial decline in inventive productivity after childbirth.
+Male inventors show no evidence of such tension between parenthood and career.
+My findings indicate that steeper career–family trade-offs, rather than weaker financial incentives, help explain women’s underrepresentation in innovation.

 Abstract: Only a small fraction of inventors are women.
 Using Finnish administrative data linked to patent records, I show that educational and occupational sorting explain roughly half of the gender gap in patenting.
 The remaining half arises because women patent less than men in nearly all occupations, even after controlling for education, high school grades, and employer firm.
 Career effects of parenthood are a key mechanism: using a matched-control event-study design, I find that mothers’ annual patenting rates decline by 78% after their first childbirth, with partial long-term recovery, whereas fathers’ patenting rates increase persistently by roughly 10%.